Sustainsys/Saml2/doc/Configuration.md

 ##kentor.authServices Section
 The saml2AuthenticationModule section contains the configuration of the Kentor.AuthServices library.
 It is required for the http module and the mvc controller.
-The Owin middleware Can read web.config, but can also be configured from code.
+The Owin middleware can read web.config, but can also be configured from code (see [Owin middleware](OwinMiddleware.md)).

 ```
 <kentor.authServices entityId="http://localhost:17009"